stevenremot/creakout/README.md

 In monticello, add the folder `repository` as a filetree repository.
 You can then import the source in your image.

-Run the game by doing `Creakout start`
+Run the game by doing `CreakoutMorphic start`

 ## Commands